emad-elsaid/codeye/README.md

 I decided to go with Go for these reasons, also I wanted to push my skills towards Go and explore more of this language.

+## Installation

+There are 2 ways to do it

+1. If you have Go installed then

+    ```bash
+    go get github.com/emad-elsaid/codeye/...
+    ```

+2. You can download a precompiled binary for your system from the [latest release page](https://github.com/emad-elsaid/codeye/releases/latest), and put it in your `$PATH` to be able to invoke it without the full path

+## Usage

+Execute `codeye` in any git project you have, it will open a port service a web insterface for you to navigate

 ## Development

 ### Prerequisite